-All the factsheets are available in the related links area for the GSK Pension Plan.
+All the factsheets are available in the related links area for the GW Pension Plan.

 In addition, we communicated the intent to have a discussion with the Trustees of the SmithKline Beecham Pension Plan ("SBPP") around some form of discretionary protection for SBPP members whose pensionable salary includes a Basic State Pension offset to basic salary.
-View the outcome of the discussion with the Trustees is available in the related links area for the SB Pension Plan.